lntechnical2/RENAMER_BOT_V3.2/README.md

 * ADMIN         - Your User ID

-* DB_URI  - Mongo Database URL from https://cloud.mongodb.com/
+* DB_URL  - Mongo Database URL from https://cloud.mongodb.com/

 * DB_NAME  - ```optional``` Your database name from mongoDB.
 Default will be 'my'